hussain-54/nexpay/README.md

 ## Overview

 NexPay is a Solana-powered global payment wallet designed to make cross-border transfers faster, cheaper, and more accessible.
-Built by Saith Asfand Yar, NexPay demonstrates how stablecoins and blockchain rails can enable near-instant international payments with minimal fees and transparent settlement.
+NexPay demonstrates how stablecoins and blockchain rails can enable near-instant international payments with minimal fees and transparent settlement.

 The platform allows users to connect their wallet, send payments securely, and track transaction history through a modern web interface backed by a custom Rust smart contract deployed on Solana Devnet.